codesplinta/busser/README.md

 - `useCount()`: used for any kind of state that involves a counter
 - `useList()`: used for any kind of state that involves a list
+- `useProperty()`: used for any kind of state with a finite set of string values
 - `useComposite()`: used for any kind of state that involes updates made up of derived state from base state.

 ### Signals variants